analogdevicesinc/ai8x-training/README.md

 #### Softmax, and Data unload in C

 `ai8xize.py` can generate a custom `cnn_unload()` function using the command line switch `--unload`.
-The `--softmax` switch additionally inserts a call to a software Softmax function that is provided in the `device-aixx` folder.
+The `--softmax` switch additionally inserts a call to a software Softmax function that is provided in the `device-ai8x` folder.
 To use the provided software Softmax on AI85, the last layer output should be 32-bit wide (`output_width: 32`).

 The software Softmax function is optimized for processing time and it quantizes the input.